Search String

 The quartet of droids are each constituted by three stats and nine skills.
 Droid starting stats are assigned when the droid chip is placed into the head socket and the droid is given a name, which the player types in.
 The stats are based on the characters in the droid's name.
 The maximum starting stats are scores of 15.

-Dexterity modifies to-hit and damage, Vitality modifies damage reduction and Wisdom increases experience-point yield, which is awarded in combat encounters.
+Dexterity modifies to-hit and damage, Vitality modifies dodge and Wisdom increases experience-point yield, which is awarded in combat encounters.
 Each time a skill is increased, one of the three stats increases.
 Skills do not increase randomly in the save-scummable sense.
 The difference in power-progression between a low- and high-wisdom droid is noticeable (as is illustrated in the image of the bottom row in the above infographic).

 Here you can see the VDUs along the top and the drawspace and cluster of icons beneath them: